ca1301/ca1301/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Unity3D multiplayer prototype games using both Photon networking as well as Mirror.
+- 🌱 I’m currently learning about game engine design and construction, specifically 3D rendering with PBR materials
+- 👯 I’m looking to collaborate on an existing game mod
+- 🤔 I’m looking for help with game engine design utilizing c++
 <!--
 **ca1301/ca1301** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.